Baliyan Akki

 Ankur Baliyan, better known by his ring name Baliyan Akki, is an Indian professional wrestler currently working for the Japanese promotion Gatoh Move Pro Wrestling.
-He is also known for his appearances in various other promotions from the Japanese independent circuit such as DDT Pro-Wrestling and All Japan Pro Wrestling.
+He also appears in Wrestling Xtreme Mania (WXM) and is known for his performances in various other promotions from the Japanese independent circuit such as DDT Pro-Wrestling and All Japan Pro Wrestling.

 Professional wrestling career

-Indian Independent Circuit (2015–2017)
+Indian independent circuit (2015–2017)

 Baliyan made his professional wrestling debut in Wrestle Square, a promotion from the Indian independent scene.
 He succeeded in holding the intercontinental championship of the promotion on three different occasions.
 He spent roughly two years in various promotions from the circuit, before going to Japan at the beginning of 2017.

 Gatoh Move (2017–present)

 Baliyan is mainly known for his tenure with Gatoh Move Pro Wrestling.
 He made his debut at Gatoh Move Japan Tour #325 on December 2, 2017, where he teamed up with Choun Shiryu to defeat Emi Sakura and Masahiro Takanashi.
 During his time in the promotion, he formed the tag team of "Best Bros" with Mei Suruga, alongside whom he would chase for the Asia Dream Tag Team Championship, titles which they first won at ChocoPro 76 on December 31, 2020, by defeating Reset (Emi Sakura and Kaori Yoneyama).
 He is also a former Super Asia Champion, a title which he first won in an interim phase by defeating Choun Shiryu at ChocoPro 197 on January 29, 2022, and then lineal champion Minoru Fujita to became the undisputed titleholder at ChocoPro 200 on February 13, 2022.

 Baliyan competed in Ganbare☆Pro-Wrestling's 2021 edition of the Ganbare Climax tournament, where he fell short to Yumehito Imanari in the first rounds, a competition which was also disputed for the inaugural Spirit of Ganbare World Openweight Championship.
 He competed at NJPW Strong's Fighting Spirit Unleashed on October 28, 2023, where he teamed up with Titus Alexander and Jakob Austin Young, losing to Team Filthy (Jorel Nelson, Royce Isaacs, and Danny Limelight).